acsours/python-challenge/README.md

 PyPoll main.py
-This code imprts a csv file containing financial data that includes polling information for a local election.
+This code imports a csv file containing polling information for a local election.
 The code cycles through the data and prints the following information to terminal and a text file:

   - total number of votes
   - individual canditate names and vote totals/percentages